ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
 Now that we know what happened, let's try to be sure this never happens again.

+# Generating a table of user agents

 One thing that would be helpful is to keep track of new User Agents as they appear in the wild.

 We can accomplish this using our parsed User Agent string and ES|QL: